by Alan Rabinowitz

-If you create your own custom images for blog posts, try to find it on the web using a tool like Tineye or Google Images.
-If you notice that another website is using one of your images, you can always reach out and request for a backlink or source.
+If you create your own custom images for blog posts, try to find them on the web using a tool like Tineye or Google Images.
+If you notice that another website is using one of your images, you can always reach out and request a backlink or source.

 Also, you’ll want to replace landscape images with portrait images.
 This will help you promote your content on Pinterest, a website that boasts over 150-million users each month.
 Create a Pinterest board and post up your new portrait images on Pinterest to attract the attention of their fan base and then link back to your original post.

 Word count is correlated with social shares and organic traffic.
 According to Hubspot’s analysis of 6192 blog posts, articles between 2250 – 2500 words received more organic traffic.

 So you’ll want to go through older posts and add more to the overall word count.
 When you add more content, you add more keywords.
 You’ll want to organize your top 20 keywords per blog post and see if you can add more to the body copy without butchering it.